onoufal/cars/README.md

 # cars
-A website for cars project
+A website for cars project.
 By: Osama Noufal